-FROM THE SPORTS DEPARTMENT

-SWIMMING

-It was a cold morning as the Grades 1,2 and three girls left on the St Mary's bus to go to the gala at APPS.
-The format changed, which enabled a few more girls to take part.
+It was a cold morning as the Grades 1, 2 and 3 girls left on the St Mary's bus to go to the gala at APPS.
+The format changed, which enabled a few more girls to participate.
 There were mixed relay races with two schools competing as one team, individual races and ordinary relay races of the different strokes.
-The girls did a stretch and a warm-up in the pool before the gala started.
+The girls did a stretch and a warm-up in the pool before the gala began.
 Every girl who swam in the gala gave of her best and I was very proud.
-A big thank-you to Mrs Zumpt who trained the girls for the gala.
-Also, a very big thank you to all the staff from St Mary's who came to support the girls and assist at the gala..
+Our thanks are extended to Mrs Zumpt who trained the girls for the gala.
+Also, a very big thank you to all the staff from St Mary's who came to support the girls and assist at the gala.

 TRACEY WOOD HoD: JUNIOR PRIMARY SPORT